 Training Program

-The following tenants were missing training documentation: Dallas Police Helicopter and KM Aviation.
-The other tenants have the proper training records, and BMPs are being followed, which indicates that the training has been effective.
+All of the tenants have the proper training records, and BMPs are being followed, which indicates that the training has been effective.
 All of the cases of non-compliance have been recordkeeping and documentation issues.

 Recordkeeping and Documentation